Fast and Automated Optical Polarization Compensation of Fiber Unitaries: Introduction

 A straightforward method for characterizing an unknown polarization state is the rotating quarter-waveplate (QWP) technique \cite{Goldstein_polarization}.
 This approach uses a quarter-wave plate and a polarizer to measure the four-element Stokes vector.
 By rotating the waveplate and analyzing the resultant light intensity changes, all components of the Stokes vector are determined.
 The speed of this method can vary depending on the rotation frequency of the waveplate, with faster rotation increasing the characterization speed.
 Once the SOP is known, a rapid and arbitrary polarization transformation can be achieved using three liquid crystal cells.
 This allows for the transformation of the SOP to a desired state, controlled solely by adjusting the operating voltages of the liquid crystals \cite{Zhuang1999}.

-Existing polarization compensation methods often rely on stochastic techniques, interferometry, or quantum-bit-error-rate (QBER) minimization, which can be inefficient, particularly in long-range QKD systems where they result in low key rates \cite{shi_fibre_2021,Stromberg:24,ramos_full_2022,Tan2024}.
+Existing polarization compensation methods often rely on stochastic techniques, interferometry, or quantum-bit-error-rate (QBER) minimization, which can be inefficient, particularly in long-range QKD systems where they result in low key rates \cite{shi_fibre_2021,Stromberg:24,ramos_full_2022,Tan2024, Peranic2023, Bedroya2024}.
+In Ref. \cite{Dai:19}, active compensation of polarization errors is achieved with adaptive optics via feedback to the polarization state generator, which is impractical in applications with limited control of the initial polarization.
 The work presented in \cite{GRAMATIKOV2020163474} employs a polarimetry technique using a single liquid crystal cell, where both the voltage and angle are varied.
 However, the intermittent rotation of the liquid crystal, with frequent stops, poses a challenge to achieving fast and reliable compensation.
 Additionally, the work lacks a rigorous proof of the ability to change an arbitrary polarization to another, as demonstrated in \cite{Zhuang1999}.

 In this manuscript we introduce a novel approach that relies on polarization tomography and directly solving for the compensation parameters, enabling fast polarization compensation with high fidelity.
 Specifically, we integrate the rotating quarter-waveplate polarimetry technique with polarization transformation by adjusting three liquid crystal cell voltages.
 Since our method does not rely on cryptographic figures of merit, it can be implemented on polarization-based QKD systems regardless of the range and key rates.
 Contrary to \cite{GRAMATIKOV2020163474}, we only vary the voltage of three liquid crystals set at fixed angles, quickly compensating for the effect of any arbitrary unitary transformation.